nicksmith100/ms4-jumpersforgoalposts/README.md

 C. As a **staff user** I want to:
 1. Add products to the inventory.
 2. Edit or delete existing products in the inventory.
-3. Receive details of customer orders to be fulfilled.
-4. View sold items and mark them as unsold if necessary.
+3. View sold items and mark them as unsold if necessary.

 D. As a **superuser**, in addition to the admin functions outlined above, I want to:
+1. Receive details of customer orders to be fulfilled.
-1. Add or edit product categories.
+2. Add or edit product categories.
-2. Add or remove admins and amend their privileges.
+3. Add or remove admins and amend their privileges.

 ## Design